Cord Cutting Guides, News, and Reviews

 Need to know how to cancel fuboTV?
 No problem.

-First, you'll need to figure out where and how you signed up for fuboTV.
-If you went right to the source and signed up on fuboTV's website, you can go there again to cancel: Just log in on FuboTV's site, click on “My Account,” and then hit “Cancel Subscription.”
+First, you'll need to figure out where and how you signed up for it.
+If you went right to the source and signed up on fuboTV's website, you can go there again to cancel: Just log in on fuboTV's site, click on “My Account,” and then hit “Cancel Subscription.”
 You'll have to confirm your choice.

+If you’re ready to get rid of that cable box and continue watching all of your favorite live TV shows streamed over the internet, fuboTV is a great choice.
 We're experts in services like fuboTV, so turn to us for more coverage and more options!
 Many of our fuboTV pages are linked right here on this page, and you can find even more by using our search bar.
 If you're looking for fuboTV alternatives, you may want to compare skinny bundle options and consider Hulu + Live TV, YouTube TV, Philo, and others.
-As a cord cutter, you have lots of ways to watch what you want without cable!
+As a cord-cutter, you have lots of ways to watch what you want without cable!